deesii/single-function-program/recipes/recipe_manage_time.md

-    Returns: (state the return value and its type) a string with the number of minutes and seconds (e.g. ["It will take you 4 minutes and 30 seconds to read this text assuming I can read 200 words per minute"])
+    Returns: (state the return value and its type) a string with the number of minutes and seconds (e.g. ["It will take you 0h 4m and 30s to read this text assuming I can read 200 words per minute"])

     Side effects: (state any side effects)
         This function doesn't print anything or have any other side-effects